Advertise with us

 Tickets & Admission : Purchase round trip ferry tickets at Castle Clinton in Battery Park.
 Price includes admission to the Statue of Liberty.

-Reaching a noteworthy milestone in 2011, the Statue of Liberty will be celebrated on its 125th anniversary on October 28, 2011 marking more than a century since Lady Liberty first opened to the public in 1866.
+Reaching a noteworthy milestone in 2011, the Statue of Liberty was celebrated on its 125th anniversary on October 28, 2011 -- marking more than a century since Lady Liberty first opened to the public in 1866.

-The launch of the Statue of Liberty 'torch cam' is only part of the extravaganza being planned for the anniversary, which will include a naturalization ceremony in the morning, topped off with a Macy's fireworks spectacular that night.
+The launch of the Statue of Liberty 'torch cam' was only part of the extravaganza for the anniversary, topped off with a Macy's fireworks spectacular that night.

 All About the Statue of Liberty